voschezang/coding-handbook/collaboration/coaching-teams.md

 # Team Coaching

 The coaching journey of a single person differs from that of a team.
 However, coaching techniques do translate naturally to groups and teams.
 The main difference is an emphasis on relationships, instead of individuals.
+See also [professional emotions](emotions.md).

 [toc]